greglandrum/rdkit_blog/notebooks/MaxMinPickerRevisited.md

 	  100 | 1201   1181   1199
 	 1000 | 1256   1187   1245

 Impressive.
-Large scale compound selection done of a modest laptop in a few minutes.
+Large scale compound selection done of a modest laptop in minutes.

-** TODO - I don't understand these timings **

 Are there no limits?
 Well, for very large sets holding all the fingerprints and picking data in memory will become limiting, and generating the descriptors in the first place will take time.